Best B2B Subject Lines: What Not to Do (and What Works)

 Inboxes are already flooded with "Quick question" and "Touching base."
 Using a generic subject line tanks response rates because your email looks identical to every other campaign hitting that inbox.
 The fix is specificity.
 According to Focus Digital's 2025 B2B cold email report, the best-performing subject line in their dataset was "Hi {{first_name}}" — pulling a 45.36% open rate — because it feels like a direct, one-to-one message.
 More broadly, personalized subject lines hit a 46% open rate vs. 35% without personalization, per Instantly's benchmark data, with reply rates nearly doubling when real personalization is added.

-Mistake #3: Writing Too Long (or Too Short Without Context)
+Mistake #3: Writing Length Without Purpose

 What Actually Works